nimarion/promcord/README.md

 6. Rename docker-compose.yml.sample to docker-compose.yml (The .sample compose file will contain links in order for Grafana and Prometheus to talk to each other)
 7. Run the Docker App with `docker-compose up -d`
 8. Navigate to http://ip_address:80 to access Grafana.
 Follow [this](https://grafana.com/docs/guides/getting_started/) guide to configure your Grafana server.
 Prometheus will be added as a datasource in Grafana automatically.
 9. That's it!
-To simplify the creation of Grafana Dashboards, you can download a ready-made dashboard [here](grafana.json) to [import it into Grafana](https://grafana.com/docs/grafana/latest/reference/export_import/)
+To simplify the creation of Grafana Dashboards, one has been added to Grafana automatically; however, you can remove it by removing the `./provisioning/dashboards/grafana.json` file.
 10. It is recommended you use Nginx and [reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) to the Grafana instance for production use.
 Simply change docker-compose.yml Grafana ports from `80:3000` to `3000:3000`, then reverse proxy to http://localhost:3000 in the Nginx configuration.

 ### Developer Installation